2309516/3D-Platformer/Development Journal.md

 - As I have worked on 3D games in Unity in the past I wanted to challlenge myself to see if i would be able to implement a system I havent used before and I decided on a grappling hook.
 I wanted to specifically also use tools within unity that I havent done before so the grappling hook and using Spring Joints to make this work was my main goal within the task.

 - I wanted to the grapple to feel less like a traditional grappling hook where the player is just pulled to the hook location but rather to be similar to a swing connected to both the player and wherever the hook lands.
-When the grapple swing was working, the grapple gun looked very stiff within the players hands so i also wanted to learn how to make it look towards where the spring joint had been created so I also learnt how to use Quaternion.Lerp
+When the grapple swing was working, the grapple gun looked very stiff within the players hands so i also wanted to learn how to make it look towards where the spring joint had been created so I also learnt how to use Quaternion.Lerp (Technologies, n.d.)

- - My main help with the implementation of Spring Joints and using Lerp was the official Unreal Documentation
+ - My main help with the implementation of Spring Joints and using Lerp was the official Unreal Documentation (Technologies, n.d.)

 ## Implementation